BernhardHumm/AAI/manuscript/06_Natural_Language_Processing.md

 {width=50%}
 ![Fig. 6.x: Word embeddings](images/Word_Embeddings.png)

 The example is highly simplified for illustration purposes.
 Actual word embeddings typically have hundreds of dimensions to capture more intricate relationships and nuances in meaning.
 However, in a diagram only 2 or 3 dimensions can be visualized.
 The dimensions have no explicit semantic meaning and have no names.
-Instead, they are mathematical dimensions like in PCA (principal component analysis).
+Instead, they are mathematical dimensions like in PCA (Principal Component Analysis).
 In the example, terms that are closer together like colour/paint are closer in the multidimensional space whereas others like battery/charger are more distant.
 Embeddings do not only contain nouns, but also verbs, adverbs, proper nouns, acronyms etc.

-Though dimensions are not named, the implicitly do encode linguistic nuance—gender, tense, syntactic role, and more.
+Though dimensions are not named, the implicitly do encode linguistic nuance   - gender, tense, syntactic role, and more.
 One useful result is that you can use mathematical functions on word embeddings.
 For example, in a well-trained embedding space, the vector for *king* minus *man* plus *woman* yields a result astonishingly close to *queen*.
 See Fig. 6.X

 {width=50%}
 ![Fig. 6.x: Mathematical operations on word embeddings](images/Word_Embeddings_math.png)

-The following Python code example using the gensim library is demonstrating this.
+The following Python code example using the gensim library  demonstrates this.

 ~~~~~~~~
 from gensim.models import Word2Vec